kingsgroupos/archivist/README.md

 #### Install from Binary Release

-Download a binary release suitable for your system, unzip it, and then update your PATH environment variable in order that archivist can run from anywhere.
+Download a binary release suitable for your system, unzip it, and then update your PATH environment variable so that archivist can run from anywhere.

 #### Install from Source